godotengine/godot-docs/tutorials/viewports/custom_postprocessing.rst

 Introduction
 ------------

-Godot provides many post-processing effects out of the box including, Bloom, DOF, and SSAO.
+Godot provides many post-processing effects out of the box, including Bloom, DOF, and SSAO.
 Sometimes you want to write your own custom effect.
 Here's how you can do so.

 Post-processing effects are shaders applied to a frame after Godot rendered it.
 You first want to render